Torrevieja columns winter

 During winter in Torrevieja there’s also plenty of local events and festivals to join in with.

-- Three Kings Day (Día de Reyes): Celebrated on January 6th, this festival is one of the most important in Spain.
-On the evening of the 5th, Three Kings arrive in the town as part of a colourful parade, showering the crowd with sweets.
+• Three Kings Day (Día de Reyes): Celebrated on January 6th, this festival is one of the most important in Spain.
+On the evening of the 5th, the Three Kings arrive in the town as part of a colourful parade, throwing out sweets to the crowd.

-- Dia del cerdo: Day of the Pig is held in La Mata at the end of January and is basically a giant beach BBQ where everyone is give free pork, bread and wine and can cook on the BBQs set up around the beach.
+• Dia del cerdo: Day of the Pig is held in La Mata at the end of January and is basically a giant beach BBQ where everyone is given free pork, bread and wine and can cook on the BBQs set up around the beach.

-- Carnival: In February the town comes alive for Carnival, with parades, music, and bright, colourful costumes, providing a lively atmosphere in the town.
+• Carnival: In February Torrevieja comes alive for Carnival, with parades, music, and bright, colourful costumes, providing a lively atmosphere in the town for the whole week.

 Explore nature and outdoor activities